Please note, applications for the 2024 ALA Australian Biodiversity Data Mobilisation Program have now closed.

 Submit your application

-To apply for the 2024 ALA Australian Biodiversity Data Mobilisation Program, submit your application here.
+Applications for the 2024 ALA Australian Biodiversity Data Mobilisation Program have now closed.

 Past funded projects: